HamzasZaitoun/HamzasZaitoun/README.md

-# Hi there, I'm Hamza 👋
+# Hi there, Its Hamza 👋

 I'm a passionate **Full Stack Developer** who loves turning ideas into scalable, elegant software solutions.
 With hands-on experience in **Laravel, PHP, React, Java, Spring**, and **API development**, I enjoy crafting both intuitive frontends and robust backends.